waimea-hwstringer/200assessment/docs/Development.md

 Today I did some error testing

-Here is a list of the errors that I discovered and resolved:

-- You used to be able to put in themes that had no information or description.
+You used to be able to put in themes that had no information or description.
 I solved this by making them required when the form is filled out.

 ![List of items without names](images/DEVempty-names.png)

--

 ### 08/08/2024